OAuth2

 )

 The access token response can be expected to have the following format.
 It will be valid for 1 hour only.
-To refresh the token, perform the previous steps again.
+To get a new token, perform the previous steps again.

 {